We explain everything you need to know about tax-efficient ISAs: what they are, how they work, and what your allowance is.

 There are four types of ISAs:

 Every tax year you can put money into one of each kind of ISA.
-The tax year runs from 6 April to 5 April.
+The tax year runs from 6 April to 5 April the following year.

 You can save up to £20,000 in one type of account or split the allowance across the other types.
 But you can only move money into one of each type per tax year.

 Yes it is.
-Chip are actually one of the few providers to currently offer a flexible Stocks and Shares ISA.
 This means that you have the freedom to withdraw money from your Chip ISA, and then pay it back in at a later date (within the same tax year), without it counting against your annual £20,000 ISA allowance.

 We are not currently offering ISA transfers into Chip.